Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 • They are rich in fiber with about 3 grams per 1 cup.
 Fiber helps keep you full and regulates your GI tract.

-• They are a good source of beta-carotene, lutein and zeaxanthin, which are good for our eyes.
+• They are a good source of beta-carotene, lutein, and zeaxanthin, which are good for our eyes.

 • Their secret sauce is the antioxidant kaempferol which helps bolster our immune system and has been found to reduce inflammation.